-- potential environmental effects on valued components; - proposed mitigation measures to address the effects identified above; - potential residual effects and the significance of the residual environmental effects.
+- potential environmental effects on valued components; - proposed mitigation measures to address the effects identified above; and - potential residual effects and the significance of the residual environmental effects.

-The summary table will be used in the EA Report prepared by the Agency.
-An example of a format for the key summary table is provided in Appendix 1 of these Guidelines.
+The summary table will be used in the EA Report prepared by the Agency or will be considered by the review panel.
+An example of a format for the key summary table is provided in Appendix 1 of this document.

-In a second table, the EIS will summarize all key mitigation measures and commitments made by the proponent which will more specifically mitigate any significant adverse effects of the project on VCs (i.e., those measures that are essential to ensure that the project will not result in significant adverse environmental effects).
+In a second table, the EIS will summarize all key mitigation measures and commitments made by the proponent which will more specifically mitigate any significant adverse effects of the project on VCs (i.e. those measures that are essential to ensure that the project will not result in significant adverse environmental effects).